Applications for both first-year applicants and transfer students are accepted on an ongoing basis.

 - Submit official transcripts from all secondary and post-secondary institutions.
 Incomplete transcripts must be updated with final official transcripts as soon as all coursework is completed.

 - Submit official SAT or ACT scores (applies to first-year students under the age of 21).
 The Barry University code for the SAT I is 5053; and the ACT is 0718.

 - If you have completed a G.E.D., forward the official results of that examination and the official high school transcripts documenting your secondary education.

 For a more detailed description of admissions requirements, please consult the Barry University Undergraduate Catalog , or contact an Admissions representative.

-Transfer students seeking admission to one of the BS Clinical Biology Specialization Programs (whether Histotechnology, Medical Technology or Nuclear Medicine Technology) must:
+Transfer students seeking admission to one of the BS Clinical Biology Specialization Programs, whether Histotechnology or Medical Technology, must: